ApolloAuto/apollo/modules/monitor/README.md

 ### Summary Monitor
 It summarizes all other specific monitor's results to a simple conclusion such as OK, WARN, ERROR or FATAL.

-## Reporters

-### Static Information Reporter
-It publishes the static information (apollo::data::StaticInfo) in very low frequency, so you can get things like vehicle metadata or user information from "rostopic echo" or a recorded rosbag.

-### Vehicle State Reporter
-It reports critical vehicle state (apollo::common::VehicleState) to a remote endpoint, so you can monitor your running vehicles from the server.
-Note that it's an advanced feature and disabled by default.